Saint-Christophe-sur-le-Nais: Geography

 The railway linking Caen, Le Mans and Tours ensures a regular traffic for goods and passengers at the Saint-Paterne-Racan station located 2 km SE.
 There are daily buses to Tours.
 The river Escotais is full of fish and attracts many fishermen.
 The commune is 18.27 km2, 1.33 km2 are meadows, 16 km2 are farmlands including 14.09 km2 arable lands and 0.7 km2 of orchards are found.

 History

 The village was founded around the year 1000.
 It received fortifications in the 13th century.
 On the other side of the railway, the agglomerated part, Le Faubourg de Vienne had workmen of flourishing industries of the commune.
 Saint-Christophe-sur-le-Nais includes the presence of many underground cavities, many slopes that used to be covered with vines add the undeniable charm to the village.

 Population

-In 1999, 20% of the population were under the age of 20.
+In 2017, 21% of the population were under the age of 15.

 Employment

-The commune's unemployment rate ranges from 29% to 33%.
+The commune's unemployment rate is 9.5% as of 2020.